-Being a manufacturing company, we have made the health and safety of people one of our core values.
+Being a manufacturing company, we have made the health and safety of people one of our core principles.
 We strive to deliver leading performance in health, safety, environment and security (HSE&S) with a vision to deliver zero injuries, waste and harm through operational excellence.

 In our role as business partner, we are screening and monitoring our business partners through formal processes, of which health and safety is an integral part.

-In our roles as a manufacturer and a community member, we realize that the health and safety risks across our value chain require more due diligence.
-The human rights risk assessment has identified two areas for further due diligence:
+In our roles as a manufacturer and a community member, we realize that the health and safety risks across our value chain require more than due diligence.